Sanford, Florida: Major routes

+The interchange of SR 417 and SR-429 is located midwest of Sanford in Seminole County, Florida.

 Water

 Sanford was historically a hub for Central Florida transportation as a port on the St. Johns River.
 Today, it has a downtown marina that includes free day slips for boaters visiting the downtown.

 Education

 The Sanford public school district is served by Seminole County Public Schools.